mynk-tmr/notes/ReactJS/Beginner.md

 ## Hooks

 _Hooks_ are special functions available while [rendering](https://react.dev/learn/render-and-commit#step-1-trigger-a-render).
 They let you “hook into” different React features.
+To extract *resuable logic* from a component, create **custom hooks**

 Rules
 1. call from top level of a functional component.
 2. not inside loops or conditions.